-This course is designed to provide students with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
-An overview of legal characteristics of a sole proprietorship, partnerships and corporations are discussed.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0; Other Hours: 0
+This course provides students with essential information specific to the nature of law and the functions of the judicial system within a business environment.
+Students will examine and review the legal characteristics of sole proprietorships, partnerships, and corporations.
+Prerequisites: None Lecture Hours: 40; Lab Hours: 0